Hollywood producers and union leaders hold talks to avoid strike - ExBulletin

 Hollywood producers and union leaders hold talks to avoid strike

-LOS ANGELES, Oct.5 (Reuters) – Talks resumed Tuesday between Hollywood producers and workers behind the scenes on film and television sets, the day after a crushing union vote to allow a strike
+LOS ANGELES (Reuters) Talks resumed Tuesday between Hollywood producers and behind-the-scenes workers on film and television sets, the day after a crushing union vote to allow a strike

 The International Theater Employees Alliance (IATSE), which represents some 60,000 off-screen workers, said in a statement that negotiations had taken place with the Alliance of Film and Television Producers (AMPTP) for the first time in over two weeks.